 Wet Reckless OUI Offenses

 common strategy OUI lawyers use to help their clients get great results is working with the prosecution to get their client's charges reduced or dismissed.
-In some cases, your attorney can get your DUI charges reduced to a reckless driving charge.
+In some cases, your DUI defense attorney can get your DUI charges reduced to a reckless driving charge.
 Reckless driving is still a serious offense but does not carry with it the penalties that a DUI does.

 When the prosecution sees that you have a good defense, they are more likely to believe that you may be found ‘not guilty' in court.
-As a result, they will make an offer to your attorney to give you a reduced charge in exchange for you to plead guilty and avoid going to trial.
+As a result, they will make an offer to your Maine defense lawyer to give you a reduced charge in exchange for you to plead guilty and avoid going to trial.
 This is a mutually beneficial practice and is called a plea bargain.

 This practice is quite common in many counties.
 So much so, that people often refer to a reckless driving charge that involves alcohol as a "wet reckless”.